How To Detect and Remove the Chrome.exe Virus

 What is the Poweliks Trojan?

-The Poweliks Trojan, also called the Chrome.exe virus, is a malware that disguises itself by stealing the name of the Chrome browser.
-Poweliks is a fileless malware, which means it installs in a device’s registry rather than the hard drive.
+The Poweliks Trojan, also known as the Chrome.exe virus, is malware that masquerades as the Chrome browser by stealing its name.
+Poweliks is a fileless malware that installs in a device’s registry rather than on the hard drive.

-By hiding in the registry, it’s more difficult to detect, which allows it to continue to download and install other malware or send information to cybercriminals.
+By hiding in the registry, it’s more difficult to detect, allowing it to continue downloading and installing other malware or sending information to cybercriminals.

 Why do I have so many chrome.exe in my task manager?